PSP-Archive/ARK-4/README.md

 - Compatible with `PRO Online` and `Xlink Kai`.

 - Compatible with Legacy Homebrew via `eLoader` and `Leda`.
-Compatible with the KXploit format (/PSP/GAME/foldername%/).
+Compatible with the KXploit format.

 - Compatible with `cIPL` and `Infinity 2` bootloaders for permanent CFW.